If you don’t know how to make soy candles, you may be surprised at how easy it is

 So, before club, the Thai teacher sat me down and showed me step-by-step how to make soy candles.
 Then, during club, I acted like I was an expert, and made soy candles with my kids.
 They absolutely loved them, and begged me to help them make them again the following week.

 Soy candles are actually quite easy to make, and I’ve made them several times since.
 You only need five items and they’re cheap to buy, so making soy candles is also inexpensive.

 Before you get started, you will need:

-1 pound of soy wax per large candle (in Thailand, we used one kilo to make several small votive candles, which is just over 2 pounds)
+1 pound of soy wax per large candle (in Thailand, we used one kilo to make lots of small votive candles, which is just over 2 pounds)

 1-2 ounces of fragrance, depending on how strong smelling you want it.

-A glass container to put the melted wax in (we used small Thai pickle jars, about the same size as a small jam jar as we wanted to make several soy votive candles).
+A glass container to put the melted wax in (we used small Thai pickle jars, about the same size as a small jam jar as we wanted to make quite a few soy votive candles).

 Some colored wax dye (my kids are into rainbows and bright things, so we got about 10 different colors – two would be fine to get started with though).

 Once you’ve got all your items together here’s how you make soy candles:

 1. Put the soy wax into a saucepan and heat on a medium heat.